PlayStation 2: Models

 The PlayStation 2 underwent many revisions during its lifespan.
 It is primarily differentiated between models featuring the original "fat" case design and "slimline" models, which were introduced at the end of 2004.
 In 2010, the Sony Bravia KDL-22PX300 was made available to consumers.
 It was a 22" HD-Ready television which incorporated a built-in PlayStation 2.

-The standard colour of the PS2 is matte black.
-Several variations in colour were produced in different quantities and regions, including ceramic white, light yellow, aqua, metallic silver, navy blue, opaque blue, midnight black, pearl white, sakura purple, satin gold, satin silver, snow white, super red, ocean blue, and pink, which was distributed in some regions such as Oceania, and parts of Asia.
+The standard color of the PS2 is matte black.
+Several variations in color were produced in different quantities and regions, including ceramic white, light yellow, aqua, metallic silver, navy blue, opaque blue, midnight black, pearl white, sakura purple, satin gold, satin silver, snow white, super red, ocean blue, and pink, which was distributed in some regions such as Oceania, and parts of Asia.

 In October 2004, Sony released the "Slimline", a smaller, redesigned version of the original PlayStation 2.
 It includes a built-in Ethernet port and an external power supply.
 Due to its thinner profile, it does not contain the 3.5" expansion bay and therefore does not support the internal hard disk drive.
-The removal of the expansion bay was criticised as a limitation to software, due to the existence of titles such as Final Fantasy XI, which required the HDD use.
-The slimline model features a top-loading disc mechanism, replacing the motorised tray-loading system of the original version.
+The removal of the expansion bay was criticized as a limitation to software, due to the existence of titles such as Final Fantasy XI, which required the HDD use.
+The slimline model features a top-loading disc mechanism, replacing the motorized tray-loading system of the original version.
 Like its predecessor, the slimline console is designed to operate in both horizontal and vertical orientations; however, vertical placement requires a dedicated stand for stability.

-Sony also manufactured a consumer electronic device, the PSX, which was marketed as an all-in-one home media centre.
+Sony also manufactured a consumer electronic device, the PSX, which was marketed as an all-in-one home media center.
 Integrating nanotechnology, the system combines the PlayStation 2's Graphics Synthesizer and Emotion Engine processors into a single chipset, known as the 90 nm EE+GS.
 In addition to its gaming capabilities, the PSX features an integrated analogue television tuner, as well as the ability to record both television programmes and DVDs.
 The device also supports broadband internet connectivity and features a memory card slot, enabling users to view digital photographs and play MP3 audio files directly on a connected television.
-It was released exclusively in Japan on 13 December 2003 in two models: the DESR-5000, featuring a 160 GB hard drive, priced at ¥79,800, and the DESR-7000, with a 250 GB hard drive, priced at ¥99,800.
+It was released exclusively in Japan on December 13, 2003, in two models: the DESR-5000, featuring a 160 GB hard drive, priced at ¥79,800, and the DESR-7000, with a 250 GB hard drive, priced at ¥99,800.